"hard work beats talent when talent fails to work hard"

 The best Indoor players train in the sand!

-2018 will be our 5th spring/summer of beach volleyball training!
-Almost every junior athlete that has participated in our sand/beach volleyball program has gone on to make their High School indoor team and play club volleyball at the highest levels!
+2019 will be our 7th spring/summer of beach volleyball training!
+Nearly every junior athlete that has participated in our sand/beach volleyball program has gone on to make their High School indoor team and play club volleyball at the highest levels!
 Many of our past players are now competing at the collegiate level.

 -Start date: March 27th, 2019